KraftyKai/emacs-config/README.md

 (What the end result should look like)
 ![Input Sources Fix](https://github.com/kraftykai/emacs-config/blob/master/assets/inputsources.png?raw=true)

+#### Apple's new zshell also hates emacs!
+You might find that characters appear weird if you forgot to add the included `.zshrc` to your shell.
+Of course, if you already have a highly configured `~/.zshrc` file you will want to pull all the bits except the $PATH component out of the zshrc file included in this repository.

 ## A Note on markdown-mode
 Markdown-mode may have issues.
 You will know this as emacs will give specific errors related to markdown mode.
 Running `M-x package-refresh-contents` appears to fix this problem.
 Refreshing package contents is a healthy habit in general.